Comparative and superlative adjectives – tips and activities

 I feel better (than I did before).

-Maybe it is best to draw students’ attention to these uses of comparatives if they come up in texts or class work.
+Maybe it's best to draw students’ attention to these uses of comparatives if they come up in texts or class work.

 Even though we say “use THE with superlatives”, remember that there are occasions when we don’t (see explanation above).
 So this rule of thumb does have its limitations.